Henry Saunders (politician): Early life

-Saunders was born on 16 February 1855 in London, England, the son of Maria Albers (née Pedder) and Thomas Bush Saunders.
-His father was a barrister.
+Saunders was born on 16 February 1855 in London, England, the son of Thomas Bush Saunders, a barrister and chief magistrate of Bradford-on-Avon, and Maria Albers (née Pedder).
 He attended Clifton College in Bristol, then trained as a civil engineer.

+Engineering career

-He immigrated to Western Australia in 1884 and settled in Perth.
-He became the chief engineer of the Midland Railway Company and established the firm of Saunders and Barrett.
+Saunders immigrated to Western Australia in 1884 and settled in Perth, where he became the chief engineer of the Midland Railway Company.
+He subsequently went into partnership with James Barratt in the firm of Saunders and Barratt.

+In 1887, Saunders and Barratt developed a plan for Perth's first metropolitan water supply scheme.
+Their proposal envisioned a dam of 140 million gallons on Munday Brook in Canning Mills, connected by a 12-inch pipeline with the reservoir at Mount Eliza feeding in to the Perth townsite and also connecting to Fremantle.
+Although their proposal was initially rejected by both the Perth and Fremantle local governments, a virtually identical scheme was proceeded with a few years later and resulted in the construction of the Victoria Dam.
+Saunders had previous experience in hydraulic engineering and chose the design for the dam wall.

+Mining interests

 During the Western Australian gold rush, Saunders made a fortune as a mining entrepreneur.
 He floated the West Australian Goldfields Company in London in 1894 which paid a 40 percent dividend in its first year.
 He was also involved with the Lady Shenton and Florence mines on the Menzies goldfields.
 In 1900, Saunders acquired the Leinster mine which produced 34,813 ounces of gold over the next seven years.
 He also acquired pastoral leases around the mine and established Leinster Downs station.